 In This Article

-The #Birkenstocks tag is gaining momentum — over 900 million views on TikTok for this hashtag only.
-We couldn’t pass by such a rising trend without analyzing its value from a vantage standpoint.
-The question of whether Birkenstocks are truly beneficial for your feet is a common one, but a comprehensive answer can be elusive.
+The #Birkenstocks tag is gaining momentum — it has garnered over 900 million views on TikTok for this hashtag alone.
+We couldn’t pass by such a rising trend without analyzing its value from a vantage point.
+In this guide, let’s see the quality of this brand’s clogs for different categories of users.

 Pros | Cons |

 We understand the appeal of Birkenstocks, particularly their reputation for eco-friendly and animal-friendly production.
-However, in our experience with various footwear options, we’ve found other brands that align more closely with our views on sustainability and promote overall foot health.
+However, in our experience with various footwear options, we’ve found other brands that align more closely with foot-health-oriented manufacturing principles — OAKA Derby promotes overall foot health with dress shoe aesthetics and sneakers-like comfort.

 Are Birkenstocks Flexible and Lightweight?

+These are designed with footbeds molded to follow the contour of your feet, though they may feel somewhat heavy if you wear them for too long.
 What’s more, such designs come without secure straps.
-It requires you to move more carefully and intentionally “increase” the foot grip to avoid any oops-it-happened-again scenarios.
+It requires you to move more carefully and intentionally “increase” the foot grip to avoid any falling, ankle-twisting, or other issues.

 Are Birkenstocks Zero Drop?